 NCAA basketball is one of the most-watched leagues in the US and as you can imagine, it is also one of the most popular sports to bet on.

-The regular season is from October until the end of February, but March Madness, also known as the NCAA Tournament, is one of the biggest sporting events of the year.
+The regular season is from October until the end of February but the NCAA Tournament, also known as March Madness, is one of the biggest sporting events of the year.

 The NCAA football postseason has around 40 bowl games and concludes with the top four teams playing in the College Football Playoff.

-The playoff features two semifinal contests and the national championship.
-The semifinals are on New Year's Eve and the championship takes place the following week.
+The playoff features two semifinal contests followed by the national championship.
+The semifinals are on generally held on New Year's Eve and the championship takes place in the second week of January.

 Yes, unlike the New Jersey law, you can bet on local college teams in Michigan.